 Why Does My iPhone Keep Turning On Bluetooth?

 Your iPhone keeps turning on Bluetooth because you’re trying to turn off Bluetooth from Control Center.
-If your iPhone is running iOS 11, tapping the Bluetooth button doesn’t actually turn Bluetooth off — it disconnects your iPhone from Bluetooth devices until the following day.
+If your iPhone is running iOS 11 or newer, tapping the Bluetooth button doesn’t actually turn Bluetooth off — it disconnects your iPhone from Bluetooth devices until the following day.

-How To Turn Off Bluetooth On Your iPhone
+How To Permanently Turn Off Bluetooth On Your iPhone

 There are two ways to turn off Bluetooth on your iPhone — in the Settings app or by using Siri.